traeak/trafficserver/doc/admin-guide/plugins/revalidate.en.rst

 PCRE style regular expressions are supported and should be used to match against the complete remapped URL of cache objects (not the original client-side URL), including protocol scheme and origin server domain.
+Care must be taken to ensure that rules are simple and are not malicious.

 Rule Expiration
 ---------------